 To illustrate the point about gender, look at this example (taken from a B-2 mock exam).
 Two possible options presented in a multiple choice paper of the type where the student needs to fill in a missing word in the exam text, were the synonyms “desastre” and “debacle”.
 In terms of meaning, both could have worked in this particular instance.
 However, only “debacle” was correct, because the text read: “Primero hay que sobrevivir a la ___ de encontrar un nuevo piso”.
 If you didn’t know that “desastre” is masculine and therefore takes “el” but “debacle” is feminine and therefore goes correctly with the “la” in the text, you would have been stumped.

 Or take this grammar example, also from a B-2 mock exam: “…aunque sea obsequiando con una gran sonrisa ___ entrar al ascensor.”
 The options given were: “cuando”, “mientras” and “al”.
-Only a knowledge of grammar would enable the student to know with certainty that it needs to be “al” – because the verb directly following on the blank space (i.e., “entrar”) is in the infinitive, and grammar rules that, following “cuando” as well “mientras”, verbs need to be conjugated and not stated in the infinitive; only “al” is followed by an infinitive.
+Only a knowledge of grammar would enable the student to know with certainty that it needs to be “al” – because the verb directly following on the blank space (i.e., “entrar”) is in the infinitive, and grammar rules that, following “cuando” as well “mientras”, verbs need to be conjugated and not stated in the infinitive; of the three options, only “al” can be followed by an infinitive.

 Once we have mastered vocabulary (and, in Spanish, the related gender/grammar), broad domain knowledge helps us to make sense of word combinations.
 It has been said that “reading requires the reader to make inferences that depend on prior knowledge – not on de-contextualized ‘inferencing’ skills.”
 In plain English: one cannot look at words in isolation; their meaning often depends on their context in relation to accompanying word patterns, which have acquired fixed meaning (such as idiomatic expressions).
 It is also true that we cannot comprehend irony, metaphor and other such literary devices without background knowledge.

-Understand the psychology behind the setting of DELE exam reading comprehension questions: It is also important to understand what the examiners are trying to test in a reading comprehension exam.
-In essence, they want to be able to differentiate between students with true understanding and those who are stuck on vague, notional assumptions – between the student who looks at the text and the given options, and then knows with certainty that: “eureka – that is the exact correct option” as opposed to: “hmmm – that one seems to ring a bell”.
+Understand the examiners’ technique in setting the DELE exam reading comprehension questions: It is also important to understand what the examiners are trying to test in a reading comprehension exam.
+In essence, they want to be able to differentiate between students with true understanding and those who are trying to spot similarities.
+Reading comprehension is not a test of your short-term memory retention, or of your powers of observation.
+It tests your understanding of meaning.
+The examiners want to differentiate between the student who looks at the text and the given options, and then knows with certainty that: “eureka – THAT one is the exact correct option” as opposed to: “hmmm – that one seems to ring a bell, sort of seems similar”.

 What to do inside the exam centre: Once inside the exam centre, with the text in front of you, there are important steps that should be followed in order to help you comprehend the content of the given texts and to select the right option(s) from the multiple choices offered.